iiruks/OcularDiseaseRecognition/README.md

 Ocular Disease Recognition using VGG-19
-This project aims to recognize ocular diseases, specifically cataracts, from fundus images using a VGG-19 Convolutional Neural Network (CNN).
-The model is trained and evaluated on a dataset of preprocessed images.
+This project aims to recognize ocular diseases, specifically cataracts, from fundus images using various Convolutional Neural Network (CNN) models.
+The models used include VGG-19, ResNet101, DenseNet101, VGG-16, ResNet50, and DenseNet121.
 This README provides an overview of the dataset preparation, model training, and evaluation processes.

 # Table of Contents
 Dataset Preparation